luclu7/ARB/README.md

 ## Configuration
 Configuration is done via [env viar](https://en.wikipedia.org/wiki/Environment_variable):
-* MAIN_HOST: IP/address of your main host where this API runs
+* MAIN_HOST: IP/address of your main host where this API runs (not localhost, it needs to be reachable from the containers)
 * S3_HOST: IP/address of you S3/minio cluster
 * S3_REGION: region of the minio/s3 cluster (default for minio: us-east-1)
 * S3_KEY: access key for S3/minio
 * S3_SECRET: secret key fo S3/minio
+* DOCKER_HOST: url of the Docker host (e.g. tcp://localhost:2376)